 In a steel chassis car it is entirely arbitrary which side of the battery gets connected to the chassis, so it makes little or no difference if it is positive or negative "ground".
 During first half of the 20th century some manufacturers used positive ground, others used negative ground, and some switched form one to the other more than once.
 When car radios became a popular accessory, ignition static could be a problem, and it was good if all vehicles might have the same electrical polarity to reduce ignition noise on the radios.
 We still had mixed vehicles until the mid 60's.
 With the advent of practical portable alternators it was a convenient time to standardize, and all vehicles thereafter were built with electrical return path to the negative battery post.
 For a couple of years in the mid 60's there were a few positive earth alternators, but most people have never seen one.

 Vehicles with "solid state" (transistorized) electronic gadgets will invariably be negative earth.
 The first common "solid state" electronic gadget in cars was the transistorized radio, starting in the mid 50's.
 Most of the early transistor car radios had a polarity plug on the back so they could be used in either positive or negative ground applications.
 The next common electronic gadget for cars was the triode bridge in the alternator, circa early 60's.
-Early alternators used silicone plate rectifiers that could be connected for either positive or negative grounding, so some early alternators were made for positive ground applications.
-When silicone diodes were developed with sufficient current capacity for alternator rectifiers, all alternators were quickly redesigned to use diodes.
+Early alternators used silicon plate rectifiers that could be connected for either positive or negative grounding, so some early alternators were made for positive ground applications.
+When silicon diodes were developed with sufficient current capacity for alternator rectifiers, all alternators were quickly redesigned to use diodes.
 This is when all alternators became negative ground, and all cars using them were built with electrical return path connected to battery negative.

 If you have an early production car with positive electrical return path (positive earth), it is generally easy to change the polarity.
 For my 1958 MGA it is as simple as reversing the battery, and re-polarizing the generator (a 1-second process).
 To be nice we also swap the primary wires on the ignition coil so the spark still jumps the same direction across the spark plug gaps (mostly for radio static reduction).
 When installing a modern radio in an older car it is usually easier to change system electrical polarity than to try isolating the radio cabinet or using a polarity changer for radio power input.
 The only good reason for retaining positive earth setup on the older car is for originality (concours show cars).